-Introducing Botswana & Namibia
+Welcome to Botswana & Namibia

 The landscapes of Namibia and Botswana will sometimes leave you wondering if you have arrived on another planet.
 That mighty gash hacked out of the earth’s surface at Fish River Canyon is one of the great natural sights on the continent.
 Lonely desert roads expose you to a wilderness that will clear your mind and work its way into your soul.
-Humongous slabs of flat-topped granite rise out of mists of windblown sand and swirling dust – the effect is ethereal with the granite appearing to float above the ground.
-As the road snakes into the distant horizon you may just feel as though you are driving through a coffee-table book of landscapes.
+Humongous slabs of flat-topped granite rise out of mists of windblown sand and swirling dust – the effect is ethereal, with the granite appearing to float above the ground.
+As the road snakes into the distant horizon you may just feel as though you're driving through a coffee-table book of landscapes.